You just submitted another resume, and now you’re wondering:

 If you've had no previous correspondence with the employer, it's best to wait about 3-5 business days between submitting your resume and sending the first follow-up email.

-However, if you know someone who works for the company or you were able to reach out and contact a hiring manager, it is helpful to email them directly and immediately to let them know you have submitted your resume.
+However, if you know someone or a personal connection who works for the company or you were able to reach out and contact a hiring manager, it is helpful to email them directly and immediately to let them know you have recently submitted your resume.
 This can help get your resume special attention before the hiring manager has a chance to sort through them all.

 If your first attempt to reach out after the submission of your resume gets no response, give it two weeks.